 The Australian tax year runs from 1st July to 30th June.

 You will need to apply for a tax file number in order to lodge an Australian Tax Return.

 We at GM Tax provide fixed fee quotes for advisory work and tax returns.

-If you are living in Australia and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting individuals residing here including the different reporting requirements for temporary, permanent and working holiday visa holders please complete our online enquiry via our contact us button or by calling a GM Tax office closest to you.
+If you have left or are leaving Australia and would like a fixed fee proposal from a firm of UK & Australian tax advisors that understands the issues affecting individuals living overseas please complete our online enquiry via our contact us button or by calling a GM Tax office closest to you.

 GM Tax also offers the following services: